5 Weird Ways to Save $4,000/Year Without Cutting Back on Anything

 That may work for some, but I’ve tried it before and it just made me depressed.

 I’ve written before about how over fixating over frugality can actual have the opposite affect on your budget.
 I subscribe to the theory that by making small, but meaningful changes to the way we handle our money, most of us can save a ton of money!

-With that being said, here are seven easy ways to save $4,000/year without cutting back on anything.
+With that being said, here are some easy ways to save $4,000/year without cutting back on anything.

 I hate to be the one to break it you, but chances are your bank is ripping you off.
 The top 10 banks in the US charge an average of $7.50/month for an account.
 That’s insane!

 You should try switching to an online bank.
 They have lower overhead costs and are able to pass those savings along to consumers.
 There are a bunch of great online banks, but my favorite is definitely Chase because they’re currently offering Penny Hoarder readers $250 just to open an account.